craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 A coarse red powder that, when exposed to contact with exposure points such as the skin, eyes, or mouth, immediately begins to burn the contact area.

 #### Sleeping Stone Dust
+A fine purple powder that, when exposed to contact with exposure points such as the skin, eyes, or mouth, dissolves into the bloodstream, and travels to the spinal column and brain.
+When it arrives, it begins over-population hormones related to sleep and dreaming, melatonin in particular, causing the body to quickly fall into unconsciousness.

 #### Yellow Gas
 #### Brown Gas
 #### Green Gas